-Whether you’ve decided not to spend any money for a short period (by doing a spending freeze), or there just isn’t enough money to make ends meet, everyone encounters a time when you have to stretch your budget to make the money you have last until it replenishes and the budget resets.
+Whether you’ve decided not to spend any money for a short period (by doing a spending freeze), or there just isn’t enough money to make ends meet, everyone encounters a time when you have to use budget savers to make the money you have last until it replenishes and the budget resets.

 This may involve getting creative and even slightly tweaking your lifestyle to stretch every dollar you have.

-If you are starting to question whether or not you’ll make it to the next paycheck, here is how to stretch your budget when you’re tight on money.
+If you are starting to question whether or not you’ll make it to the next paycheck, here is how to use budget savers to stretch your budget when you’re tight on money.

 Identify Your Budget Busters